Keep your pets safe as the weather warms up

 Parvovirus symptoms include lethargy, severe vomiting, and bloody diarrhoea that results in life-threatening dehydration.

-Protect your dog by making sure your dog is up-to-date on vaccinations, and ensure your puppy does not go outside until they have had all the required shots.
+Protect your dog by making sure your dog is up-to-date on vaccinations, and ensure your puppy is not socialising with any unfamiliar dogs until they are fully vaccinated.
 If you are not sure if your dog is fully vaccinated or you have concerns about their health, contact your veterinarian for advice.

 Also be sure to keep on top of flea and worm treatments for all your pets in summer, as these parasites are more prevalent in warmer weather.